DustyDogCodex/Gasbnb/README.md

 ## Features

-- Integration of React components and Bootstrap styles.
+- Modern and sleek design using React + TailwindCSS
-- Responsive design that adapts to various screen sizes.
+- Responsive design that adapts to various screen sizes
-- Content can changed quickly for easy expansion and customisation.
+- Intuitive navbar for mobile and small screens
-- Simple project structure that promotes scalability.
-- Pre-configured GitHub pages scripts for easy deployment to GH Pages.
+- User authentication and authorisation
+- Add images to your listing through links or directly from your device
+- Book reservations for already existing listings and create your own listings
+- Expired reservations are automatically removed a day after checkout date

 ### Future enhancements:

-- To be added
+- Adding functionality to search bar to filter through available listings
+- Adding categories bar to find listings by category
+- Improved user profiles in listing pages to see more info about users creating listings
+- User reviews section

 ## Getting Started